Controlled acoustic-driven vortex transport in coupled superfluid rings: Normal modes analysis

 As we can see, the effective acoustic model provides a good estimate of the average frequency, within $5\%$, but a looser estimate of the frequency split, within a factor of two.
 In Fig.~\ref{fig: beating frequency}, we show how the frequency split depends on phonon wavenumber $n$, and the number of vortices in the system $m$.
 As can be seen, the frequency split is present even when there is no persistent current in the system.
 In the case of absent vorticity, the BdG modes have a standing wave structure.
 Due to our geometry, which has the major and minor symmetry axes (along the $x$- or $y$-axis, respectively, see Fig.~\ref{fig: scheme}), the nodes of the eigenmodes are located on one of these symmetry axes, predictably having different structures and frequencies.
 This ``geometric" contribution remains when the persistent current is introduced, affecting the overall frequency split, while the BdG modes turn into a superposition of counter-propagating waves with unequal amplitudes.
 Nevertheless, for higher vorticity, this ``geometric" effect is less significant, and the frequency split value aligns better with acoustic model estimates.

 Therefore, as we can see for the conservative case, the normal-mode analysis of the open-gate stationary state accurately describes the characteristic frequencies observed in full real-time dynamics.
 The relative amplitudes of the modes lie beyond such analysis, as they depend on the barrier-opening protocol; however, our numerous simulations with different parameters show that, under the standard opening protocol, the lowest pair of modes is predominantly excited.
+Additionally, we note that mode mixing naturally presented within our non-linear system does not disrupt the qualitative low-energy acoustic picture.
+We have verified that spectral peaks extracted from the full nonlinear time-dependent GPE simulations track the BdG eigenfrequencies [e.g. Fig.~\ref{fig: imbalance dynamics single vortex}(a) and Fig.~\ref{fig: imbalance dynamics single vortex}(b-c)] and decay rates of the stationary open-gate state over a broad range of parameters, including variations of acceleration and dissipation, which we cover in the following sections [Fig.~\ref{fig: acceleration}].
+This quantitative tracking shows that, while nonlinearity can redistribute spectral weight among modes, it does not alter the identification of the dominant low-energy acoustic modes responsible for circulation exchange and damping, nor the predicted dependence on system parameters.
 Moreover, the simplified analytical acoustic model also captures these features quite well; its success arises from the effectively 1D nature of the system, as highlighted in \cite{kumar2016minimally}.
 One way to improve this model is to include the spatially dependent curvature of the waveguide, which we have neglected but which has been addressed in Refs.~\cite{sandin2017dimensional, campo2014bent, salasnich2022bose, schwartz2006one}.
 Incorporating such effects would allow for a more accurate description of frequency splitting, providing another avenue for studying beating effects \cite{cozzini2006vortex, marti2015collective, kumar2016minimally, bayocboc2023frequency}.